 This is being done using 3D printing to create a surface with follicle-shaped indentations in which stem cells can be grown.

-Current alternatives to stem cell hair transplants
+Current alternatives to stem cell hair transplantation

 The hair transplant industry is already well established with many highly successful and safe procedures that can be carried out immediately.

-We also have non-surgical procedures such as those mentioned above, and minimally invasive methods like scalp micro pigmentation which effectively tattoos the appearance of short hair directly on to the scalp.
+We also have non-surgical procedures such as those mentioned above, and minimally invasive methods like scalp micro pigmentation which effectively tattoos the appearance of short hair directly onto the scalp.

-If you would like to know more about any of these current hair transplant options, please don’t hesitate to contact us via live chat on our website, by email to email@example.com or by telephone on 0800 043 0993.
+If you would like to know more about any of these current hair transplant options, please don’t hesitate to contact us via live chat on our website, by email to firstname.lastname@example.org or by telephone at 0800 043 0993.